Meal planning is the #1 strategy that helps us save money on food. For sure.

 As they say, practice makes perfect.
 I can meal plan for the week in about 15 minutes.
 It generally takes an hour or less for us to buy the groceries we need, and we spend very little.

-You can get the weekly meal plan printable I use each week by entering your info below!
+You can view my weekly meal plan printables (JPG/PDF) here, or you can sign up below to get the weekly meal plan printable I use each week + access to my free video series – simply enter your info below!

 I love that there are so many meal planning options available!
 I can choose what makes the most sense for us based on our schedules and energy levels, which can change from week to week.
 A lot of times, my goal is simply to keep us from getting takeout!